mulle-c/mulle-container/README.md

 ## Add

+### Either: link library

-Use [mulle-sde](//github.com/mulle-sde) to add mulle-container to your mulle-sde project:
+Use [mulle-sde](//github.com/mulle-sde) to add mulle-buffer to your project:

 ```
-mulle-sde dependency add --c --github mulle-c mulle-container
+mulle-sde dependency add --c --github mulle-c mulle-buffer
 ```

+### Or: add Sources

+Alternatively you can read [STEAL.md](//github.com/mulle-c11/dox/STEAL.md) on how to add mulle-c source code into your own projects.

 ## Install